alkhe/fluxette/README.md

 flux.init(getStateFromServer());
 ```

-**flux.dispatch(...actions)**
+**flux.dispatch(actions, [update = true])**
-Processes `actions` and calls all listeners. `actions` can be any Object, array of Objects, or argument list of Objects.
+Processes `actions` and calls all listeners if `update` is true. `actions` can be any Object, or array of Objects, which can be nested.
 If you use middleware, that includes Functions, Promises, and others.
+You can call `dispatch` without any arguments to call all listeners, if you streamed or buffered updates to the dispatcher.

 ```js
 flux.dispatch({ type: 'MY_ACTION_TYPE', data: 'x' });